-- No Group companies or Employees may make any direct or indirect financial or other contribution in the Group's name to any political organizations, parties or candidates. - Employees must separate their personal political activities from their activities within the Group, in order to avoid any situation that could give rise to a conflict of interests.
+- No Group companies or Employees may make any direct or indirect financial or other contribution in the Group's name to any political organizations, parties or candidates. - In all cases, if local legislation is stricter than the above guidelines, you should comply with the stricter rules. - Employees must separate their personal political activities from their activities within the Group, in order to avoid any situation that could give rise to a conflict of interests.